flborrelli/comment-box-vuejs/vue-first-project/README.md

 # Vue Comment App
 This is a responsive **Vue Comment** application developed with Vue.js.
+You can add as many comments about Vue.js and delete them if you want.

 ![](/vue-first-project/public/images/home.png)